JSONC-Spec/JSONC-Spec/README.md

 The **list** type is in many languages mapped to an equivalent that may have the alternate name "list" (Python) or "vector" (C++).

 ### JSON backslash escapes

-Since JSON strings cannot contain literal new lines or literal `"` quotes, you can insert those characters with backslash escapes that start with a `\` character.
+Since JSON strings cannot contain literal newlines or literal `"` quotes, you can insert those characters with backslash escapes that start with a `\` character.
 The commonly implemented JSON backslash escapes are escaped forward